sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 oc delete pod `oc get pod | grep example | awk '{print $1}' | tail -1`
 ```

 In the bottom terminal, the Etcd cluster is repaired by the Etcd Operator.
-This is similar to what a Kuibernetes ``deployment`` controller would do,
+This is similar to what a Kubernetes ``deployment`` controller would do,
 but there is a lot more to it.
 The Etcd operator needs to create a new Etcd cluster member, add it back into the Etcd cluster and initialize (re-distribute) it with the data that already exists in the Etcd Cluster.

-You will see that the Etcd Operator restroed the Etcd Cluster back to how it was.
+You will see that the Etcd Operator restored the Etcd Cluster back to how it was.

-It is also possible to expand the Etcd CLuster by increasing the size:
+It is also possible to expand the Etcd Cluster by increasing the size:

 ```execute
 oc patch EtcdCluster example --type merge -p '{"spec":{"size":1}}'